rabernat/research_computing/content/Assignments/Assignment_2.md

 13. Turn in your homework by sharing it with us on a GitHub repository.
 Instructions: on GitHub, create a *private* git repository called Assignment_2.
-Share this repository with users `kerrykey` and `rabernat`.
+Share this repository with users `roxyboy` (Takaya Uchida), `kerrykey` and `rabernat`.
 Clone the repository to your laptop.
 Save your answers to the exercises above in a text file called `answers.txt`.
 Use git to `commit` `answers.txt` to your repository on your laptop, and then `push` the changes to the remote repository on GitHub.